 9 reasons people join your lucky friend’s network.

-Ever wonder why people join your lucky friend’s network marketing business while you struggle?
+Ever wonder why people join your lucky friend’s network while you struggle?

 Let’s say you’re Sally and your friend is Brenda.
 You both have your own network marketing business.